deater/vmw-meter/ay-3-8910/pt3/README_pt3.txt

 	$A9 - $C8 : 32 bytes : OrnPtrs[16]  : Pointers to the ornaments
 	$C9 - ??? :          : Patterns[]   : $FF terminated, More on this below

-	Version: is at offset 13, which is just the ASCII value of the version number from the magic.
+	Version: is at offset $0D, which is just the ASCII value of the version number from the magic.
 Usually you subtract off '0' to get the proper value.
+		If the value is not a valid number, '6' is assumed.

 * Pattern list